AndKaminer/FIXable/README.md

 If I had simply set up my pipelines before anything else, I wouldn't have had to refactor my entire project when I finally did set things up.

 ### Seperate stack layers as best you can
 When writing the first draft of this project, I included FIX logic in my TCP Server.
-This made it very difficult to divore the two, and I ended up having to rewrite both.
+This made it very difficult to divorce the two, and I ended up having to rewrite both.

 ## Feature Roadmap
 | Feature            | Status      | Tested? |